What is a Reflex?

 Several studies show the presence of an active ATNR in children with learning disabilities.

 Touch an infant's hand at the base of the fingers and the Hand's Grasp Reflex will cause the fingers to grip into a fist.
 If this reflex fails to integrate, it will be difficult to achieve a proper pencil grip.
-When one finger moves forward the other fingers are compelled to move with it, making it difficult to hold the pencil in a position that enables a child to write with ease.
+When one finger moves forward, the other fingers are compelled to move with it, making it difficult to hold the pencil in a position that enables a child to write with ease.
 Hand's Grasp Reflex is usually integrated by 12 months.
 When it persists, the older child will need to fight against the reflex causing an awkward pencil grip and stress around the handwriting process.

 When an infant is stroked along the side of the spine, the Spinal Galant Reflex causes the hip on that side of the body to flex upward.
 This reflex helps the baby "wiggle" out of the birth canal.
 It is usually integrated by nine months.